This year was for being daring, right?

-Trying to take things a day at a time because right now the thought of working a whole ‘nother week in this school makes me so nervous.
-But I don’t feel like I should give up on it just yet: The pupils are lovely, the staff are amazing, it’s a great school, everything I do there is so relevant and I’ve so much to learn from them but I cannot shake the butterflies!
-I do hope they’ve enjoyed having me so far.
-More than anything I worry that I’m doing a rubbish job.
-Still lacking confidence.
+Trying to take things a day at a time because right now the thought of working a whole week in this school makes me so nervous.
+The pupils are lovely, the staff are amazing, it’s a great school, everything I’m going to be doing there is so relevant and I’ve so much to learn from them all.
+I just cannot shake the butterflies!
+I do hope they enjoyed meeting me.
+More than anything I worry that I’m actually rubbish at the job.

 I’ve taken a weekend job at a restaurant in town too and I’m so excited about that.
 Having a little extra money coming in will be excellent and I’ve always enjoyed working in hospitality.
 Fingers crossed funding a masters will become a real possibility and I’ll have a lot of fun too.

 Hopefully when I’m blogging this time next week the millions of butterflies I’m battling now will be a distant memory and I’ll have had the best of weeks.
 One day at a time.
 First things first, pick up my pen and get back to my books.
 Today’s a good day.